lam-jo/CF-DDNS/README.md

 !update:
 updates dns record regardless of if the ip has changed.

+!clear:
+clears all messages in the channel, be careful!
 uses config.json as well as demo.py.
 Hears messages from every channel, so don't put the bot in public channels!
 Keep you bot secret!